 This diverse ecosystem is critically important for numerous fish and wildlife species.
 It is likely that bald eagles have or will spend time foraging along this stretch of river.
-Review of the USFWS Information for Planning and Consultation (IPaC) system reported that the Hudson supports threatened (NYS & federal) fish species.
-The subject parcels will have no impact on the river, or fish species.
+Review of the USFWS Information for Planning and Consultation (IPaC) system reported that the Chenango supports the threatened (NYS & federal) green floater (Lasmigona subviridis) The subject parcels will have no impact on the river, or green floater mussel.